mgcruz024/diabetes-prediction/README.md

 # diabetes-prediction
-ML Prediction for Diabetes data (Kaggle) using Class Imbalance Techniques
+ML Prediction for Diabetes data (Kaggle) of 250,000+ individuals using Class Imbalance Techniques

 # Diabetes Prediction using Logistic Regression, kNN, Classification Trees and Random Forest